 The Canadian Observational Cohort (CANOC) Collaboration (CTN 242) is a national partnership of nine cohorts across Canada.
 This collaborative cohort, which concluded at the end of 2022, followed more than 10,000 people with HIV who are accessing ART.
 Almost 50% of HIV+ Canadians who accessed treatment since 2000 are included under the CANOC umbrella.
 A variety of different studies and projects have accessed the CANOC cohort.
 Investigating comorbidities, aging-associated changes, and HIV care and management within the cohort is helping inform clinical and research priorities.

 Analyses and publications from CANOC have been instrumental in the current understanding of Canadians aging with HIV.
-A recent collaboration between CANOC and cohorts in the UK, Europe, and the US, looked at the effect of HIV subtype on long-term outcomes.
+A collaboration between CANOC and cohorts in the UK, Europe, and the US, looked at the effect of HIV subtype on long-term outcomes.
 Another analysis looked for differences in clinical outcomes in people living with HIV and HCV with and without a history of injection drug use.
-CANOC also participated in another large cohort collaboration to understand the rates of, and factors related to, end-stage kidney disease in North American adults living with HIV.
+CANOC also participated in another large cohort collaboration to understand the rates of, and factors related to, end-stage kidney disease in North American adults with HIV.